Modeling and forecasting exchange rate volatility in time-frequency domain: A forecasting model based on decomposed integrated volatilities and jumps

+Realized GARCH makes use of realized measures of volatility to help forecast the latent volatility process.
+In the previous sections, we have motivated several estimators, which allow us to disentangle continuous part and jump part of the quadratic return variation.
+While both parts may carry important information about future volatility, we propose a modified framework, which includes both.

-By estimating different Realized GARCH models using various realized measures, we will see which measure carries the best information for forecasting of volatility.
-In addition, we would like to utilize estimated jumps as well as decomposition of JWTSRV to see which investment horizon has impact on the future volatility as well.
-By addition of estimated jumps into the variance equation, we obtain Realized Jump-GARCH(1,1) model (Realized J-GARCH) given by
+There are essentially two possible treatments of jumps in the Realized GARCH framework, depending on the belief about its endogenous or exogenous nature.
+In a large study, \cite{chatrath2014currency,lahaye2011jumps} show that currency jumps can be explained by U.S. macro announcements using the realized measures.
+This provides a good empirical evidence about the exogenous nature of jump arrivals.
+By addition of estimated jumps into the variance equation, we propose a Realized Jump-GARCH(1,1) model (Realized J-GARCH) given by

-where $x_t$ and $JV_t$ is estimated using Eq. (\ref{jwtsrv}), and Eq. (\ref{jump}) by our $\widehat{IV}_t^{(JWTSRV)}$ and $\widehat{JV}_t$ respectively and $z_t$ and $u_t$ come from Gaussian normal distribution and are mutually independent.
-This model is logical step in generalizing the Realized GARCH structure as $\widehat{IV}_t^{(JWTSRV)}$ and $\widehat{JV}_t$ add up to a quadratic variation of underlying price process which is not biased by noise.
+where $r_t$ is the return, $x_t$ and $JV_t$ are estimated continuous and jump components of quadratic variation using BV, MedRV, or JWTSRV realized measures, and $z_t$ and $u_t$ come from Gaussian normal distribution and are mutually independent. $\tau_1z_t+\tau_2 z_t^2$ is leverage function.
 If jumps have a significant impact on volatility forecasts, $\gamma_J$ coefficient should be significantly different from zero.

-Finally, we utilize a wavelet decomposition of integrated volatility to different investment horizons and estimate the model where $x_{j,t}$ will represent $\widehat{IV}_{j,t}^{(JWTSRV)}$ at all estimated investment horizons $j=1,...,J^m+1$.
-Thus second equation for $\log(h_t)$ will be

-where $x_{j,t}$ is estimated using Eq. (\ref{jwtsrv}) by $\widehat{IV}_{j,t}^{(JWTSRV)}$.
-Our last model is motivated by the decomposition of realized volatility into several investment horizons. $\gamma_{W_j}$ will provide a good guide for significance of various investment horizons.
+For $\gamma_J=0$, the model reduces to the original Realized GARCH.

+\cite{Hansen2011} motivate possibility of obtaining feasible multi-period-ahead forecasts as one of the main advantages of this framework.
+Multi-period-ahead predictions with the Realized GARCH model are straightforward with the use of vector autoregression structure for $log(h_t)$ and $log(x_t)$.
+In this paper, we follow this simple approach.
+In order to obtain multiple-period-ahead forecasts, we need to include jump component to the forecasting structure.
+Once we are treating jumps as an exogenous process, we simply use the ARMA structure for the $\log(1+JV_{t-1})$, which allows to obtain the multiple-period-ahead forecasts analogously to the Realized GARCH model.